Bankrate Inc. Fair Fund

 FTC v.
 Vantage Point Services

-The FTC and the New York Attorney General reached a settlement with Vantage Point Services and related defendants for running an illegal debt collection scheme.
+The Federal Trade Commission (FTC) and the New York Attorney General reached a settlement with Vantage Point Services and related defendants for running an illegal debt collection scheme.
 According to the lawsuit, the defendants used many different aliases, lied about who they were, and made false threats to pressure people to make payments.
 For example, the callers pretended they were calling from law firms or government offices and threatened to arrest or imprison people who didn't pay.
-Refund checks totaling more than $255,000 were mailed to people who were harmed by Vantage Point Services’ illegal debt collection practices.
+The FTC first sent payments in May 2022, which resulted in more than $148,000 in refunds.
+Because there was still money in the fund, the FTC sent a second round of checks totaling nearly $80,000 to 1,474 people who cashed their first payment and paid the defendants more than $700.

 VPS